larose/utt/README.md

 Then execute:

 ```
-$ sudo activate-global-python-argcomplete
+$ register-python-argcomplete utt >> ~/.bashrc
 ```

-Finally, start a new shell or execute `source /etc/profile`.
+Finally, start a new shell.

 ## Development